nateslagter/EstateVault/Documentation/Development.md

     - `docker compose down`
     - `docker compose build`
     - `docker compose up`
+ - These may not work the first time.
+If this happens, run :
+     - `psql -U postgres estatevaultdb < estateVaultDump.sql`.
+     - Then, run the above three commands again.
 - After these are done running, you can navigate to `localhost:5001/swagger/index.html` and access the Swagger docs.
 The frontend is already configured to use the docker ports.

 ## Linting